Closed Cell Polyurethane Spray Foam (CC-SPF)

 ** Lifetime service if no vapor exposure

 The Sound Transmission Class (STC) is the measure of this resistance to the passage of sound.
-CC-SPF and OC-SPF can both be utilized to reduce acoustic conduction throughout a structure.
+Closed Cell SPF and Open Cell SPF can both be utilized to reduce acoustic conduction throughout a structure.
 The values shown above were procured from ASTM E 413-87.
 The higher the STC value the greater resistance to the transmission of sound.
 See example below: